Moving Machine Vision Beyond the Factory

 Choosing a Solution

 Real problems require real hardware.
 With that in mind, the focus of any machine vision solution should start with only rugged, industrial-grade products.
-The restricting the size of this market means that choosing the right solution requires making the right trade-offs.
+Restricting the size of this market means that choosing the right solution requires making the right trade-offs.

 For a given camera or processor, there is generally a direct trade off between problem difficulty and decision throughput.
 More difficult decisions (especially those that require more information, such as multiple images or high resolution) require more time to make.
 Difficult problems can be solved faster by using a higher-performance camera, or a system that utilizes computer hardware in addition to the camera.
 Easy problems can be solved quickly on less expensive, smaller, more portable hardware.
 In some cases, application-specific optimizations – such as novel software algorithms – can enable less expensive hardware to perform above its class.